 There are two basic kinds of low testosterone:

 - Primary: An issue with the testicles causes this form of hypogonadism, which is also known as a primary testicular failure.

 - Secondary: Such hypogonadism indicates an issue with the hypothalamus or pituitary gland, two brain regions communicating with the testicles to tell them when to begin producing testosterone.
 Follicle-stimulating hormone (FSH) and luteinizing hormone (LH) are made in the pituitary gland by the brain, which produces gonadotropin-releasing hormone (GRH) (LH).
 The testes are then prompted to manufacture testosterone by luteinizing hormone.

 Hypogonadism can be inherited (congenital) or acquired (acquired), such as an accident or an infection, and both types can be treated.
 Primary hypogonadism and secondary hypogonadism can occur concurrently on occasion.
-You can contact Ayurvedic Sexual health consultant in Delhi to get the best treatment for your disease.
+You can contact Ayurvedic Sexual health consultant in India to get the best treatment for your disease.